hirnwunde/GCodeAFMotorV2/README.md

 TODO:
 --------------

- - Soft limit switch
+ -Soft limit switch- DONE
-   - every step of the motors will counted and when the machine will move beyond its border the soft-switch will prevent further moves
+   -every step of the motors will counted and when the machine will move beyond its border the soft-switch will prevent further moves-
  - add support for manual movement of X & Y (four buttons, maybe a fifth for fast move)
  - add servo for Z
- - send actual position to PC-Software (VB.Net - has to be coded)
- - add steps/mm and/or steps/inch translator
+ - send actual position to PC-Software (VB.Net - has to be coded) -add steps/mm and/or steps/inch translator- DONE